In Exercises 63–68, write the binomial probability in words. Then... | Channels for Pearson+

 Continuity Correction

 Continuity correction is a technique used when approximating a discrete probability distribution, like the binomial distribution, with a continuous distribution, such as the normal distribution.
-This correction involves adjusting the discrete value by 0.5 to account for the fact that the normal distribution is continuous.
-For example, to find P(X < 60) in a binomial context, one would calculate P(X < 60.5) in the normal approximation.
+This correction involves adjusting the discrete value by 0.5 in either direction to better align the probabilities.
+For example, when calculating P(x ≤ 36) in a binomial context, one would use P(x ≤ 36.5) in the normal approximation to account for the discrete nature of the binomial variable.

 Recommended video: